4.7. Image Classes¶

 is a list of rendered detector images.

-a single detector image is rendered at the position of the detector specified by detector_index
+a single detector image is rendered at the detector specified by detector_index.

 rimg_list = RT.iterative_render(N=1000000, detector_index=1)

-is provided as coordinate, the detector is moved before tracing.
+If pos is provided as 3D coordinate, the detector is moved to this position before tracing.

 rimg_list = RT.iterative_render(N=10000, pos=[0, 1, 0], detector_index=1)